Cardiology and Neurology for Primary Care

 Multiple Sclerosis Update

-Objectives: 1) Review the common presentations and diagnosis of multiple sclerosis 2) Discuss the treatment of multiple sclerosis
+Objectives: 1) Learn about the common presentations and diagnosis of multiple sclerosis 2) Learn about the treatment of multiple sclerosis

 Parkinson’s Disease Update